 While the low-code philosophy offered by 1C still allows coding to develop, set up, and modify systems and applications, we invest much effort to reduce it to the minimum.
-Moreover, unlike other low-code development platforms, 1C does not require low-level programming languages to build applications used for periodic calculations.
+Moreover, unlike other low-code development platforms, 1C:Enterprise does not require third-party programming languages and technologies to build applications used for periodic calculations.

 What are Periodic Calculations in Payroll?

-It is due to Domain-Driven Design (DDD) that the 1C platform requires no third-party technologies to produce applications comprising periodic calculations.
+It is thanks to Domain-Driven Design (DDD) that the 1C platform requires no third-party technologies to produce applications comprising periodic calculations.

 Domain-Driven Design (DDD) is an approach to application design and development.
 The idea of DDD is to create a domain model that connects program code and real life.
 Check the book Domain-Driven Design: Tackling Complexity in the Heart of Software by Eric Evans if you want to know more about the approach.